Di5ina/DPACKS/README.md

 * **Window Cluster Size:** controls the overall pattern size.
 Selecting smaller values will make everything smaller and reduce the space between windows, while making it larger will space everything out.
 * **Circular Windows:** switched the window geometry from squares to circles.
 * **Material:** This option does nothing within simple scifi and is mostly for testing.

+### Dots-P-GeoGenerative-02
+This contains a single copy of the geometry node from Dots-P-GeoGenerative-01 as well as two new nodes still under development

+First is a node that generate windows in a concentric ring pattern.

+Second is a single ring with windows exploding outward from the center or inward towards the center.